What changes an architect’s fees?

 Secondly, the complexity of your project and your own aspirations for a bespoke building will impact an architects’ fees.
 For example, a permitted development rear extension and loft conversion will necessarily be simpler than a basement on a site that is next to a listed building.
 An architect with the right experience will be able to pinpoint these particularities from the off in order to explain what sets their fees.

-Lastly, building design has a number of distinct stages.
+Lastly, architectural projects have a number of distinct stages.
 The RIBA Plan of Work gets into the detail of these but in simple terms, there are three:

 In terms of raw effort, detailed design is the most involved of the bunch.
 This scope of work requires making sure a building looks, feels and performs to your expectations; that the input of any other engineers and consultants is considered; that it meets building regulations and possibly any sustainability goals; and of course that it can be built.
 And if you are looking for help selecting a contractor, it is in this same stage that an architect can tender the project to help you do an apples-to-apples comparison of builders and also help you negotiate the final contract sum via any cost saving measures.